icub-tech-iit/documentation/docs/ergocub_operating_systems/network.md

 ### Internal network configurations

-This configuration depends deeply from the motor control board firmware and thus it can't be changed.
+This configuration depends deeply on the motor control board firmware and thus it can't be changed.

 - **IP address** : 10.0.1.104 - _STATIC_
 - **Netmask** : 255.255.255.0